Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 Challenges and best practices in computer system validation

-• Data security and data protection must be taken into account in all steps and checks.
+• Data security and data protection must be considered at every step

 Successfully mastering computer system validation

-To meet these challenges, companies are turning to best practices, such as
+To address these challenges, companies rely on proven best practices, such as:

-• Risk-based approaches that focus on the critical aspects of the system.
+• Risk-based approaches that focus on the system’s critical aspects

-• comprehensive validation documentation that includes validation plans, protocols, test reports, proofs of change, etc,
+• Comprehensive validation documentation including plans, protocols, test reports, change records, etc.

-• staff training so that people involved know the procedures and guidelines for dealing with computer system validation.
+• Employee training so that everyone involved understands the procedures and rules for CSV

-Yaveon covers all these areas with validation consulting.
-Experience and know-how accompany customers through the entire process of computer system validation right up to the secure system.
-In doing so, we rely on the principles of the proven V-model.
-Our solutions are also developed in accordance with GAMP 5.
+Yaveon covers all of these areas with specialized validation consulting.
+With experience and expertise, we support our customers throughout the entire CSV process, guided by the proven V-model.
+Our solutions are developed in line with GAMP 5.

 Softwarevalidierung auf Laptop mit digitalem Bestätigungs-Symbol.